LetsDoVideo/source-transition-manager/README.md

 ## The Problem

-Setting show and hide transitions on sources in OBS requires right-clicking a source, navigating a crowded menu, and opening the transition dialog twice, once for show, once for hide, because the menu closes after each change.
-With multiple sources this becomes tedious quickly.
+Setting show and hide transitions on sources in OBS requires right-clicking a source, navigating a crowded menu, and opening the transition dialog twice (once for show, once for hide), because the menu closes after each change.
+With multiple sources the time starts adding up.

 ## The Solution
 <img width="349" height="313" alt="STM" src="https://github.com/user-attachments/assets/8e3b6d73-b6fc-4dd1-b59f-ad33c5052a0d" />